gabin-rousseau/roadblock_project/lab_book.md

 - Edward was happy with the sketch I made, the question now is how to define the cooperative factor: an increase or decrease of k+/k- respectively?
 Is there a local effect?
 Is the effect lattice-wide?
 If local, is the condition for the effect just block presence itself?
 I will most likely have to test different approaches, but should keep a progression that goes from simple to complex and not try things on a whim.
 - Finally, Edward made me notice the scale from his figure is on a log2 scale as opposed to mine.

+- Based on Edward's cytometry data, the precise experimental values on standardised protein production efficiency are:
+   1. 0 sites: 1.01
+   2. 1 site: 0.959
+   3. 2 sites: 0.741

 [Link to the html cytometry result file preview](https://htmlpreview.github.io/?https://github.com/gabin-rousseau/ReporterFlow2021/blob/main/Rmd/FlowAnalysis_2021-12-14.html)

 ![Edward's flow cytometry results](https://github.com/gabin-rousseau/roadblock_project/blob/main/images/edward_flowcytometry_rini.png)

 ## Day 25 - 16/02